dmhuehol/EnvAn-WN/README.md

 Images folder:

-Now includes relevant images; currently (7/5/17) adding TvZ, RHvZ, and altitude plots for storm analysis.
+Now includes relevant images; currently (7/3/17) began adding TvZ, RHvZ, and altitude plots for storm analysis.
 See Google Drive for more details.